The 10 commandments for legally compliant use of AI

 • it is for scientific, artistic or satirical purposes.

-In particular, do not produce and circulate fake images that are difficult for third parties to recognise, as they do not know whether and how they will be used later.
+In particular, you should not produce and circulate fake images that are difficult for third parties to recognise, as you do not know if and how they will be used later.

 When creating images, do not use trademarks and logos of companies that are then integrated into the images.
 While this is not always illegal, it can still be problematic, especially if the images are redistributed.